tysongf/tysongf/README.md

-- 👋 Hi, I’m @tysongf
+- 👋 Hi, I’m Tyson
-- 👀 I’m interested in NodeJS and React
+- 👀 I’m interested in NodeJS and MongoDB
-- 🌱 I’m currently learning NodeJS, React, GraphQL
+- 🌱 I’m currently learning NodeJS and MongoDB
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: tysongfritz@gmail.com